 How often are golf courses rated?

-What if changes are made between scheduled ratings?
+What if changes are made in between scheduled ratings?

 If your course is undergoing construction or repair, and the change in total yardage is more than 100 yards, please contact us as soon as possible for a temporary course rating.